Chuy Bravo: Acting career

-Bravo began acting in the early 1990s.

-He appeared in the films Tiptoes (2003) with Matthew McConaughey; The Rundown (2003) with The Rock; The Honeymooners (2005) with Cedric the Entertainer and an uncredited role in Pirates of the Caribbean: At World's End (2007).
+Bravo began acting in the early 2000s.
+He appeared in the films Tiptoes (2003) with Matthew McConaughey; The Rundown (2003) with The Rock; The Honeymooners (2005) with Cedric the Entertainer and had an uncredited role in Pirates of the Caribbean: At World's End (2007).

 Bravo met Handler through a mutual director friend he was working with who told him that she was looking to cast a little person.
 After being introduced they soon became friends and started working together.
 Bravo appeared in every episode of Chelsea Lately from 2007 until its end in 2014.
 Bravo also appeared in the behind-the-scenes mockumentary After Lately that ran concurrently from 2011 to 2013.

 When Handler's show ended in 2014 Bravo went on to appear in The Sex Trip (2016) and Buscando Nirvana (2017).
 He appeared in the short film The One II - Resurrection of the Vampires (2015) and his last appearance in movies was a return to that series in The One: Horror – Cupido, Divinitas (2017).

 Bravo also appeared in pornographic films, notably for Vivid Entertainment, the most known of which is Chuy Bravo Porn Star.